Doggy Day Spa: Essential Oils For Dogs

 Dog Allergies

 Human skin can be very sensitive, and this is also true for dogs.
-So make sure you are using therapeutic grade essential oils on your dog’s skin (not aromatherapy grade or perfume quality).
+So make sure you are using therapeutic-grade essential oils on your dog’s skin (not aromatherapy grade or perfume quality).
 By using the wrong grade of oil, you could be causing more harm than help.
+Oil that is too strong can cause skin irritation, allergies, and even essential oil poisoning.

-IMPORTANT: Make sure you dilute the essential oil with a carrier oil (olive oil or coconut oil work great).
-The appropriate ratio for large to medium pups is 1 drop essential oil to 10 drops base oil, or for small dogs, it’s one drop essential oil to 25 drops base oil.
+IMPORTANT: Make sure you dilute the essential oil with carrier oil (olive oil or coconut oil works great).
+The appropriate ratio for large to medium pups is 1 drop of essential oil to 10 drops of base oil.
+For small dogs, it’s one drop of essential oil to 25 drops of base oil.
 Diluting the oil is vital because an essential oil’s strength is based on the human body, equal to a 100-pound dog.

 Oils to use for your dog’s allergies (always remember to dilute them):

-• Chamomile – This oil can soothe skin irritations, allergic reactions, and burns for dogs.
+• Chamomile – This oil can soothe skin irritations, allergic reactions, and burns in dogs.

 • Helichrysum – Works well on skin conditions like eczema and irritations.
 It has anti-inflammatory and analgesic properties and provides pain relief.